Thamanat Prompow: Heroin smuggling

+Controversies

+In 1998, while using the name Manat Bophlom, Thamanat was arrested in connection with the abduction and murder of Phulsawat Jiraporn, a young economist with the Thailand Development Research Institute.
+According to Bangkok Post and Thai Enquirer, Thamanat was detained for about three years while the case was under investigation, which led to the revocation of his army rank.

+He has maintained that he was arrested only because he owned the premises where the crime occurred and denied any involvement in the killing.

+The Criminal Court and later the Supreme Court of Thailand acquitted him and convicted other defendants in 2004.

+Some Thai media reports in the late 1990s referred to him by the nickname "Captain Tui" (Thai: ผู้กองตุ๋ย), a term derived from tabloid coverage of the case; later outlets noted that he rejected the nickname and denied the allegations associated with it.

 Military service

 Thamanat served in the Royal Thai Army, rising to the rank of captain.
 He frequently uses his former military rank before his name and is often referred to as "Captain" by the media.

 Political activists have asked the Election Commission of Thailand (EC) to answer several Thamanat-related questions: how he managed to get reinstated in the army after his long stay in Australia in "state-sponsored accommodation" and then got promoted in 1997 after returning to Thailand, and why he used the military rank of captain in documents he submitted to join the current cabinet even though his title was revoked in a Royal Thai Government Gazette announcement in September 1998.